airbr/morganwebdev.org/content/posts/github-mentoring.md

     * "Creative problem solver with an eye for detail" - Potentially positive, still not ideal

-    * "Human with a passion for technology" - Sure, great, Im looking for a developer to fill a job though!
+    * "Human with a passion for technology" - Sure, great, I'm looking for a developer to fill a job though!

-    These kinds of of bios are all well and good if you are just hacking around or just want to describe yourself how you want but it is a missed opportunity if you are job hunting.
+    These kinds of of bios are all well and good if you are just hacking around or want to describe yourself how you want but it is a missed opportunity if you are job hunting.
 Whatever it is they are looking for they want to see which is likely just some variation of "Developer" or "Engineer".

 * Remove references to being Junior (slightly controversial)